-Verizon adds 2.2 million customers in Q2, names Lowell McAdam as new CEOAlex Wagner - Senior News Editor
+Verizon adds 2.2 million customers in Q2, names Lowell McAdam as new CEOAlex Wagner - Deputy Managing Editor, News Desk

 Hot on the heels of AT&T posting its Q2 2011 numbers for all to see, Verizon has gone ahead and done the same.
 Total operating revenues for Verizon finished at $27.5 billion in Q2, a 2.8 percent increase year-over-year, while wireless revenues grew 6.6 percent YOY and data revenues are up 22.2 percent over the same period of time.
 Verizon added 2.2 million new customers in the second quarter, 1.3 million of which were postpaid customers, giving Big Red 106.3 million total connections.
 Of that 106.3 million, 89.7 million were retail customers.
 Retail postpaid churn finished Q2 at 0.89 percent, Verizon's lowest in three years, while total retail churn was 1.22 percent.
 Finally, a total of 36 percent of Verizon's retail customer base were using smartphones at the end of Q2, up from 32 percent at the end of Q1.

 Verizon also announced today that current CEO Ivan Seidenberg will be stepping down from his position on August 1st, at which point current Verizon COO Lowell McAdam will be promoted to the position of President and CEO of Verizon.
 Seidenberg will remain on as Chairman for an undisclosed period of time.

 Certainly looks like another good quarter for the folks at Big Red, especially the fact that it added 1.3 million postpaid subs during Q2.
 To compare, AT&T added 1.1 million connections, 331,000 of which were postpaid customers, during the same period of time.
 For those of you that'd like to spend your Friday morning poring over all of Verizon's Q2 2011 numbers, you can find them all below.